dotnet/AspNetCore.Docs/aspnet/security/authorization/policies.rst

 Underneath the covers the :ref:`role authorization <security-authorization-role-based>` and :ref:`claims authorization <security-authorization-claims-based>` make use of a requirement, a handler for the requirement and a pre-configured policy.
 These building blocks allow you to express authorization evaluations in code, allowing for a richer, reusable, and easily testable authorization structure.

-An authorization policy is made up of one or more requirements and registered at application startup as part of the Authorization service configuration, which normally takes part in`` ConfigureServices()`` in the *Startup.cs* file.
+An authorization policy is made up of one or more requirements and registered at application startup as part of the Authorization service configuration, in ``ConfigureServices`` in the *Startup.cs* file.

 .. code-block:: c#